Pan-Celticism: Music

 Music is a notable aspect of Celtic cultural links.
-Inter-Celtic festivals have been gaining popularity, and some of the most notable include those at Lorient, Killarney, Kilkenny, Letterkenny and Celtic Connections in Glasgow.
+Inter-Celtic festivals have been gaining popularity, and some of the most notable include those at Lorient, Ortigueira, Killarney, Kilkenny, Letterkenny and Celtic Connections in Glasgow.

 Sports

 Wrestling

 There are similarities across Celtic wrestling styles, with many commentators suggesting that this indicates they stem from a common style.

 In the Middle Ages it is known that the "champions from the Emerald Isle (the Green Island or Ireland) met the Cornish regularly to wrestle".
 The Irish style is known as Collar-and-elbow wrestling and uses a "jacket" as does Cornish wrestling.
 This was still true in the 1800s when Irish champions regularly came to London to wrestle Cornish and Devonian champions.Wrestling, Weekly Dispatch (London), 23 November 1828, p5.Wrestling, Morning Advertiser, 30 May 1849, p3.

 Cornwall and Brittany have similar wrestling styles (Cornish wrestling and Gouren respectively).
 There have been matches between wrestlers in these styles over centuries.
 For example, in 1551 between Cornish soldiers, involved with Edward VI's investing Henri II with the Order of the Garter, and Breton "farmers".
 There is folklore that fishing disputes between Cornish and Breton fishermen were settled with wrestling matches.

-More formally Inter-Celtic championships between Cornwall and Brittany started in 1928, but became less frequent since the 1980s.Historic Event - Bretons hosted at Cornish Gorsedd, Western Mail, 27 August 1929, p6.
+More formally Inter-Celtic championships between Cornwall and Brittany started in 1928, but became less frequent since the 1980s.Historic Event – Bretons hosted at Cornish Gorsedd, Western Mail, 27 August 1929, p6.

 The Celtic wrestling championship started in 1985 comprising Gouren and Scottish Backhold or Cumberland and Westmorland wrestling and sometimes other styles such as Cornish wrestling.

 Teams that have competed in the Celtic wrestling championship include: